 The BBC has posted the 3 December 2013 edition of Radio 3′s ‘Night Waves’ programme, where I joined international law professor Stephen Haines to discuss the cultural significance of the ocean and the power of Grotian sea governance.
-The segment with Stephen and myself runs from 10:30 to 27:20, sandwiched (somewhat oddly) between reviews of Henry V and Black Nativity.
 The coolest part was being mentioned in the same sentence with Baldrick and J.M.W.
 Turner…and being called an Old Sea Dog.